Exchange Semester At Hanyang University ERICA

 Before Korea

 I didn’t know much about Korea before going there, except the few things I had learned through my involvement in e-sports.
 My decision to go there has been somewhat random.
 I wanted to go somewhere completely different and I was determined that that should be South Korea.
-For a lot of people I have met here in South Korea that was also the case, their decision to go there has been somewhat obituary.
+For a lot of people I have met here in South Korea that was also the case, their decision to go there has been somewhat arbitrary.
 Just like me, they didn’t have a particular interest in K-pop or K-dramas.

 I also didn’t prepare that much.
 I looked at a few guides and read experience reports, so I learned how to get my first T-Money card for public transport at the convenience store, what I need to buy a SIM card from Chingu Mobile, or to not tip at restaurants.